 - Actions taken (right column) to implement each recommendation; and

 - Identifies from the Bureau's perspective any new issues or circumstances that were not addressed in the plan that may warrant Committee discussion or action (at end of table).

-The Five-Year Review table was sent to Advisory Committee members on July 18, 2013 and was revised in response to Advisory Committee comments and new information.
+The Five-Year Review table was sent to Advisory Committee members on November 16, 2017.

 Crocker Mountain Management Plan Documents

 Flagstaff Region Management Plan Documents

 Flagstaff Region Management Plan in four downloadable sections:

 - Part A - (PDF 3.08 MB) Introduction, The Planning Process, The Planning Context, and Overview of Resources and Management Issues

 - Part B - (PDF 2.71MB) Resources and Management Issues for the Bigelow Preserve and Surrounding Area

 - Part C - (PDF 2.63 MB) Resources and Management Issues for Mount Abraham, Chain of Ponds, and Other Public Lots